MrBWC/Open-LLM-VTuber-Addons/README.md

 A second companion project built in Electron that brings your AI VTuber to Discord!
 This app lets your VTuber **speak through a Discord bot** using AI-generated voice responses.

 #### Features:
-- 🎙️ Uses AI voice to speak directly in Discord voice channels.
+- 🎙️ Uses AI voice to speak directly in Discord voice channels. (still work in progress)
 - 🤖 Works with a custom bot for seamless interaction.
 - 🧪 Currently in beta – some features might still be a bit experimental!